-Acadian home plans blend maritime Canadian, a Norman country and West Indian home style that was raised on piers.
-Mid-19th century Acadian house plans had Georgian floor plans that were two rooms deep, plus a central hallway and chimney.
-Most Acadian homes were 1-1 1/2 stories high and had a steep gabled roof.
+Acadian home plans blend maritime Canadian, a Norman country, and a West Indian home style that was raised on piers.
+Mid-19th century these homes had Georgian floor plans that were two rooms deep, plus a central hallway and chimney.
+Most of these homes were 1-1 1/2 stories high and had a steep gabled roof.
 This provided space for an attic sleeping area.
 Acadian style homes are built of native cypress wood that is not affected by moisture or insects.
 They are also raised on blocks to protect them from flooding, termites and heat.
-A 1970’s renaissance created a Cajun and Creole revival including French Creole architecture and the building of Acadian style homes.
+A 1970’s renaissance created a Cajun and Creole revival including French Creole architecture and the building of these style homes.

 home | Search Results

 House Plans and More features beautiful Acadian house plans with unique floor plans to help you see your home built in your mind.
 With such a wide selection, you are sure to find the eprfect plan.
 Find a dream home to be built for you.
 Check out House Plans and More for our entire selection of Acadian floor plans that you are sure to love.

 © Copyright 2014 houseplansandmore.com, A division of HDA, Inc. All Rights Reserved.